Best-Selling Guitar Speaker Cabinets

 This page updates in real time with current data, so what you’re seeing is up-to-the-minute rankings.
 Click on each entry for more info and check out the bottom of the page for more details on buying a guitar speaker cabinet.

-- 1
+- 2

 Orange PPC108 1x8" Closed-Back Guitar Speaker Cabinet

-Starting at $65The Orange PPC108 guitar speaker cabinet is the perfect partner for your Micro Terror or Micro Dark.
+Starting at $66.59The Orange PPC108 guitar speaker cabinet is the perfect partner for your Micro Terror or Micro Dark.
 This miniature closed-back enclosure with a 20-watt 8" cone delivers an incredibly punchy, in-your-face tone that'll make you look around the room for some non-existent bigger speaker.
-Perfect for home practice or running wide open in the studio, the PPC108 brings out the best in your small Orange amps. - 2
+Perfect for home practice or running wide open in the studio, the PPC108 brings out the best in your small Orange amps. - 11

-Mesa Boogie 2x12 Recto Horizontal Cabinet
+Mesa Boogie Rectifier 120-Watt 2x12" Horizontal Guitar Speaker Cabinet

-Starting at $650The Mesa Boogie 2x12 Recto Horizontal Cabinet offers up all the punch and aggression associated with the brand's sound in a smaller package for the gigging musician.
+Starting at $300The Mesa Boogie 2x12 Recto Horizontal Cabinet offers up all the punch and aggression associated with the brand's sound in a smaller package for the gigging musician.
 Packing the same Celestion Vintage 30 12" speakers found in their full-stack cabinet, this half-size version comes ready for the road with marine-grade Baltic birch plywood, dado joint construction, and a separate grille board as opposed to the grille cloth being wrapped around the baffle board.
-If you want Mesa sound without lugging around a 4x10, this is the way to go. - 5
+If you want Mesa sound without lugging around a 4x10, this is the way to go. - 13

 Orange PPC212OB 120-Watt 2x12" Open-Back Guitar Speaker Cabinet

-Starting at $445Crafted with an open-back design, compact dimensions, and dual Celestion Vintage 30 speakers reminiscent of the classic "Blue" sound, the Orange PPC212OB 2x12 120w Guitar Cabinet roars with decades of amp expertise.
+Starting at $609.99Crafted with an open-back design, compact dimensions, and dual Celestion Vintage 30 speakers reminiscent of the classic "Blue" sound, the Orange PPC212OB 2x12 120w Guitar Cabinet roars with decades of amp expertise.
 Capable of handling up to 120 watts of power, these cabs are also excellent choices for those always on the road thanks to their more svelte dimensions as compared with other 2x12s.
-Whether you've been an Orange fan your whole life or are getting your first rig set up, the PPC212OB delivers in spades. - 9
+Whether you've been an Orange fan your whole life or are getting your first rig set up, the PPC212OB delivers in spades. - 15

 Fender Hot Rod Deluxe 112 Enclosure 80-Watt 1x12" Guitar Speaker Cabinet